Snowmobile Insurance in New York

 Yes, New York requires liability insurance for snowmobiles operated off your own property.
 The minimum required coverage is $10,000/$20,000 bodily injury and $5,000 property damage.
 Proof of insurance must be carried while operating.

-How much does snowmobile insurance cost in NY?
+What factors affect snowmobile insurance rates in NY?

 Does my auto insurance cover my snowmobile?